Is swearing at work okay? The complicated impact of profanity in a professional setting

 In other words, stay professional 99% of the time – but don’t be afraid to drop an f-bomb if your team needs some serious motivation to save the business.
 The same is true if one of your coworkers is having a hard day and needs to vent.

-As long as you’re careful with your language, you shouldn’t get into trouble uttering the occasional curse word while on the clock.
+If you’re careful with your language, you shouldn’t get into trouble uttering the occasional curse word while on the clock.

-Concluding Thoughts: Swearing at Work
+Concluding thoughts: Swearing at work

 Surprisingly, cursing has tangible physical and emotional benefits – such as coping with physical and emotional pain.